Sharath15eUR/Siddharth/Siddharth Balaji_Networking Training Modules/Module 7/Readme.md

 Switch(config-if)#exit
 ````

-On using "sh vlan breif", we can see vlan 10 and 20 listed.
+On using "sh vlan brief", we can see vlan 10 and 20 listed.